snowplow/snowplow/docs/04_selfhosting_snowplow.md

 Before testing, take a 10 minute coffee or brandy break (that's how long CloudFront takes to synchronize).

 Done?
-Now just check that you can access your pixel using a browser, `wget` or `curl`:
+Now just check that you can access your pixel over both HTTP and HTTPS using a browser, `wget` or `curl`:

     http://{{SUBDOMAIN}}.cloudfront.net/ice.png
     https://{{SUBDOMAIN}}.cloudfront.net/ice.png